 - Be prepared for class with appropriate materials and assignments.

 - Comply with District and campus dress code.

-- Pay required fees and fines.
+- Pay the required fees and fines.

 - Express opinions and ideas respectfully and refrain from making profane, obscene, insulting, threatening, or inflammatory remarks.

 - Submit report cards and progress reports for their parent’s signatures and return both promptly to school when required by campus procedures.

 - Cooperate with school staff in the investigation of incidents that adversely affect other students or school operations.

 - Use appropriate channels to seek changes in school policies and regulations.